Savannah Churchill: Personal life

-Churchill had two children with her first husband, David Churchill, who was killed in a car accident in 1941.
-On May 19, 1952, Churchill remarried to Jesse Johnson in Franklin, Ohio.
+Savannah Churchill moved from Louisiana to Bedford-Stuyvesant, Brooklyn in New York with her mother Hazel Roberts and stepfather.
+She attended St. Peter Claver catholic school and later Girls High School.
+They had a house on Quincy Street that formerly had a carriage house with a horse stable in the back yard.
+Churchill later had two children with her first husband, David Churchill, who was killed in a car accident in 1941.
+On May 19, 1952, Churchill remarried, to Jesse Johnson in Franklin, Ohio.